equinix-labs/terraform-equinix-metal-k3s/README.md

 You will need an SSH key associated with this project, or your account.
 Add the identity path to `ssh_private_key`--this will only be used _locally_ to assist Terraform in completing cluster bootstrapping (needed to retrieve the cluster node-token from the controller node).

+BGP will need to be enabled for your project.

 Clusters
 -